bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_wallets.md

 default in the widely-used OpenSSL library.

-Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output, compressed public keys are the default in Bitcoin Core and are the recommended default for all Bitcoin software.
+Because they're easy to use, and because they reduce almost by half the blockchain space used to store public keys for every spent output, compressed public keys are the default in Bitcoin Core and are the recommended default for all Bitcoin software.